Can I negotiate a rent increase with a landlord?

 “Monthly rent changes fell for the fifth time in the last six months, dropping -0.25% from January to February.
 The dip was the smallest decrease over that span, representing only a $5 shift in the price level,” Rent.com’s Jon Leckie writes.

-Real estate company Redfin shared has a few tips for negotiating rent with your landlord.
+Real estate company Redfin shared a few tips for negotiating rent with your landlord.

 Research the market